n8willis/opentype-shaping-documents/opentype-shaping-mongolian.md

 canonical order before the mark-to-base and mark-to-mark positioning features from GPOS can be correctly applied.

+> Note: because Mongolian does not feature the "Shadda" mark or any
+> marks that belong to _Modifier Combining Marks_ (MCM) classes, this
+> stage should not involve any additional work when processing
+> `<mong>` text runs.
+It is included here to maintain consistency with
+> other scripts that utilize the general Arabic-based shaping model.

 In particular, those marks that have strong affinity to the base character must be placed closest to the base.